-Cardinal Direction is a body of work is a series of photographic documents that explore family history, place, and identity through portraiture and landscape.
-These images are created using an analogue large format camera.
-Focusing primarily, but not exclusively, on the place of the Upper Peninsula of Michigan, Cardinal Direction is an ode to my grandmother's family and legacy.
+Cardinal Direction is a series of photographic documents that explore family history, place, and identity through portraiture and landscape.
+These images are created using an analogue large format camera, focusing primarily, but not exclusively, on the Upper Peninsula of Michigan.

 Rosalyn Plas (Groloeau) Born February 2, 1922.
 St. Jaques, Michigan.
 Delta County.
 Hiawatha Forest.